 Self-care is also being honest with yourself if you need to change something about yourself.
 And I don’t mean changing yourself for others or just trying to be something your not.
 But I mean to change something in your character that is wrong and unhealthy.

-Self-care is also not holding grudges, but communicating about the things that bothered us and also apologize where we have done something wrong.
+Self-care is also not holding grudges, but communicating about the things that bothered us and also apologizing where we have done something wrong.

 Why should you take the time to practice self-care?